 “The New Zealand woman, the Butterfly lady, apologised,” I go on to explain myself, because I don’t like it when the Wizard gets annoyed.
 Before you know it, he’ll pull another disappearing act on me.
 “She said she had me mixed up with another Fiona she had met on a yoga retreat in India, but my blog has my pictures all over it, and she mentioned that terrible interview with Marta, so she saw me and must have known all along which Fiona I am.”

 “Her ex has cut her off,” the Wizard has calmed down again and is adamant to finish off our first conversation, to my utter frustration.
 “He shares nothing with her.
 Intermizzo was declared bankrupt and sold to Damion.”

 “This IS Alice in Wonderland!”
 I cry out for joy.
 Finally remembered which story this all reminded me of.
 “How marvellous.”

 “Ok I am off to bed now,” the Wizard is clearly trying to control his temper, but failing to conceal it.
 His pink fluffy cloud has turned a strange shade of purple.

 “Don’t get annoyed with me,” I plead.
 “Sometimes you don’t make sense”

 “I know,” the Wizard is livid with anger.
 “It is 2am here.
 Sorry 3am.”

 “Wait a min…” I really would like the Wizard to stick around just a little bit longer.
 “Sold to Damion?
 Who’s that?
-Not Mohan and Nisha then?
+Not to the White Queen then?
 Ok sleep tight.
 Just don’t show up then… I can’t sleep now because I’m at work.
 But you can.
 Bye bye.”